module-federation/aegis-host/README.md

 ```

 Note: you no longer need to run the MicroLib-Example project, as the host has been configured to stream the federated
 modules directly from GitHub.
 To import your own app, update the `webpack/remote-entries.js` to point to your remoteEntry.js file and update owner, repo, filedir, and branch, if using GitHub as a remote.
-You must specify these same attributes in your remote repo, only in the webpack.config.js public URL as params.
+You must specify these same attributes in your remote repo, only in the webpack.config.js publicPath as URL params.
 See [microlib-example](https://github.com/module-federation/MicroLib-Example/blob/master/webpack.config.js).

 ## Purpose